 Are they willing to quote you?
 Is this quote backed by anything or just a ‘guess’ by them?
 How open are they with you about their pricing and how variable it might be?

-Working with a company that communicated clearly and transparently is important, especially when it comes to such luxury businesses like private aircraft.
+Working with a company that communicates clearly and transparently is important, especially when it comes to such luxury businesses like private aircraft.

 We think that flying should be easy, seamless, and luxurious, and that doesn’t start once you’re in the air.
 We think that the uncomplicated, seamless process should begin right when you call us, and that’s why we will happily (and clearly) give you a breakdown of any numbers you want to know.